Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/7 Teaching and Education/01_Lesson-Development.md

 ### Materials to Prepare

-- List some sample resources for some topics such as Data Management Plan, Data management Policies as examples.
+- **Activity 1:** List some sample resources for some topics such as Data Management Plan, Data management Policies as examples.
-- Collect some sample discipline specific resources to use as examples.
+- **Activity 2:** Collect some sample discipline specific resources to use as examples.

 ### Instructor Notes